Trip Tips: Manaus, Brazil's industrial outpost in the Amazon

-MANAUS Brazil Manaus is best known as a stopover for travelers on the way to and from eco tours in Brazil's Amazon rainforest, but in many ways it is more like a bustling frontier outpost of the modern, industrial world on a distant, jungle planet.
+MANAUS, Brazil May 23 Manaus is best known as a stopover for travelers on the way to and from eco tours in Brazil's Amazon rainforest, but in many ways it is more like a bustling frontier outpost of the modern, industrial world on a distant, jungle planet.

 Visitors may find the sci-fi feel of the place enhanced by the fact that the only reliable ways to get there are by plane or river boat.
 The next closest urban center, Belém, is 777 miles (1,250 km) away, and Manaus is a four-hour flight from Rio de Janeiro or São Paulo.
 (Map: goo.gl/maps/wQcdt)